 15 Sep The Dolman Coat

-Posted at 12:47h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 12:47h in Pattern Making Instructions, Pattern Puzzles, Womens Knit Block 0 Comments

 So many fans dropped by on Saturday to work on our #PatternPuzzle, the conversation went on for most of the day.
 And it seems it is the anonymous pattern shapes that cause the greatest dilemma.
 After all, they could be almost anything.

 It’s warm and cuddly, and it’s reminiscent of the 1920’s, and Paul Poiret.
 The Dolman Coat is based on a woven kimono block and the dolman feature is specific to the drape in the underarm area that reaches from the hem of the coat to the wrist.

 - From wikipedia – ‘A dolman sleeve is a sleeve set into a very low armscye; in fact, the armscye may extend to the waistline, in which case there will be no underarm seam in the blouse.’

 - From the dictionary – ‘A kind of sleeve for a coat or dress, tapering from a wide opening at the armhole to a narrow one at the wrist.’

 Traced out below is my knit kimono block, front and back together, laid out as a full pattern for this asymmetric design.
 Please note the important 1cm difference between the front and the back on the shoulder/overarm seam.
 To maintain balance in this simple shape it is essential that the back is higher than the front by 1cm.
 Without it, your garment will always lift in the front and drag towards the back.